vals-productions/sqlighter/demo/README.md

 Also, they are used as sort of test environment for sqlighter.

 [Demo.java] (https://github.com/vals-productions/sqlighter/blob/master/demo/andr-demo-prj/app/src/main/java/com/prod/vals/andr_demo_prj/Demo.java)
-class' dbOperations() static method performs some database activity, saves, retrieves and returns "Hello sqlighter!" blob value (as String) from database's user table.
+class' ``dbOperations()`` static method performs some database activity, saves, retrieves and returns "Hello sqlighter!" blob value (as String) from database's user table.

 Demo class is converted into its Objective-C counterpart, as well as Bootstrap that handles SQlite initialization and gives identical access to Database access interface\protocol in both platforms.

-Java to Objective C conversion is done by shell scripts that are checked-in in iOS project.
+Java to Objective-C conversion is done by shell scripts that are checked-in in iOS project.
 ```
 sqlighter/demo/ios-demo-prj/ios-demo-prj/script> ./convert.sh